babba16/C90-Compiler/README.md

-Program build and execution
+Translator build and execution
 ---------------------------

-Your program should be built using the command:
+The program is built using the command:

     make bin/c_compiler